 In addition to this, we also have a smaller Core Leadership Team who share a deeper level of spiritual and practical responsibility for Inclusive Gathering Birmingham and also are committed to supporting the Leadership Community.
 The Core Leadership Team is …

-Danielle Wilson is Inclusive Gathering Birmingham‘s pioneer leader/pastor and loves to help create safe spaces to discuss life’s deepest questions …particularly over food.
+Danielle Wilson (she/her) is Inclusive Gathering Birmingham‘s pioneer leader/minister and loves to help create safe spaces to discuss life’s deepest questions …particularly over food.
 She believes that loving Jesus pushes us to pursue social justice and inclusion in our communities.
-Danielle also works as the curator of Red Letter Christians UK’s blog and has more than 20 years experience in mission leadership and communications.
-She has recently completed her MA in Contemporary Missiology with a focus on Reconciliation, Justice and Advocacy.
+Danielle is also the Co-Director of Red Letter Christians UK’s and curates their blog.
+She has more than 20 years experience in mission leadership and communications and an MA in Contemporary Missiology: Reconciliation, Justice and Advocacy.
 She’s been a singer for many years with the all-female acoustic soul band Eeek (who play at our special events from time to time).
 She’s married to Joel and mum to Evie and Josie.